-If potential problem areas can be isolated and addressed at this point in time, the results can make the difference between a body addled with all sorts of functional issues and a pure athletic machine.
+If potential problem areas can be isolated and addressed, the results can make the difference between a body addled with all sorts of functional issues and a pure athletic machine.

-On the opposite end of the spectrum, we have corrective exercise applied to senior or elderly population groups.
+On the opposite end of the spectrum, we have corrective exercises applied to senior or elderly population groups.

-This is aimed at improving quality of life, prolonging independence, and increasing “healthspan.”
+This aims to improve quality of life, prolong independence, and increase “healthspan.”

-Healthspan is a term used to describe the functional timespan a human body has throughout its lifetime.
+Healthspan is a term used to describe a human body’s functional timespan throughout its lifetime.

-While lifespan describes total lifetime, healthspan describes useful or viable functionality within that timeframe.
+While lifespan describes the total lifetime, healthspan describes useful or viable functionality within that timeframe.

 Corrective exercise helps seniors or those approaching their elderly years to maintain a degree of self-sufficient functionality into the end phases of their lives.

-Being independent and self-sufficient ranks highly on the aspirations of people in their senior years.
+Being independent and self-sufficient ranks highly on people’s aspirations in their senior years.

 As a once independent and capable individual, the decline in functional ability with age can be harrowing and cause tremendous psychological and emotional distress.

-Having a comprehensive way to maintain physical function for an extended period through life is an amazing benefit.
+A comprehensive way to maintain physical function for an extended life is an amazing benefit.